safestrokeswim/repo/readme.md

 # SafeStroke Website Setup Guide

 ## Overview
-This is the SafeStroke swimming lessons booking website with Stripe payments and Supabase backend.
+This is the SafeStroke swimming lessons booking website with Stripe payments, Supabase backend, and a simple content management system.

 ## Quick Setup Guide